cran-task-views/WebTechnologies/WebTechnologies.md

 memory web files.

   - *XML*: There are two packages for working with XML: `r pkg("XML")` and `r pkg("xml2", priority = "core")`.
-Both support general XML (and HTML) parsing, including XPath queries.
-The package `r pkg("xml2", priority = "core")` is less fully featured, but more user friendly with respect to memory management, classes (e.g., XML node vs. node set vs. document), and namespaces.
-Of the two, only the `r pkg("XML")` supports *de novo* creation of XML nodes and documents.
-The `r pkg("XML2R")`package is a collection of convenient functions for coercing XML into data frames.
+Both support general XML (and HTML) parsing, including XPath queries. `r pkg("xml2", priority = "core")` is less fully featured, but more user friendly with respect to memory management, classes (e.g., XML node vs. node set vs. document), and namespaces.
+Of the two, only the `r pkg("XML")` supports *de novo* creation of XML nodes and documents. `r pkg("XML2R")` is a collection of convenient functions for coercing XML into data frames.
 An alternative to `r pkg("XML")` is `r pkg("selectr")`, which parses CSS3
-    Selectors and translates them to XPath 1.0 expressions. `r pkg("XML")` package is often used for parsing xml and html, but selectr translates CSS selectors to XPath, so can use the CSS selectors instead of XPath.
+    Selectors and translates them to XPath 1.0 expressions. `r pkg("XML")` is often used for parsing xml and html, but selectr translates CSS selectors to XPath, so can use the CSS selectors instead of XPath.
   - *HTML*: All of the tools that work with XML also work for HTML, though HTML